Cerebral Palsy (CP)

 What Causes Cerebral Palsy?

-Premature babies — particularly those who weigh less than 3.3 pounds (1,510 grams) — have a higher chance of having CP than babies that are carried to term.
+Premature babies (babies born early) have a higher chance of having CP than full-term babies.
 So do other low-birthweight babies and multiple births, such as twins and triplets.

 How Is Cerebral Palsy Diagnosed?